russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 Of interest in this tutorial are the files:

-* **~/clouddrive/lva-sample/edge-deployment/.env**: Contains properties that Visual Studio Code uses to deploy modules to an edge device.
+* **~/clouddrive/lva-sample/edge-deployment/.env**: Contains properties that Visual Studio Code uses to deploy modules to an Edge device.
 * **~/clouddrive/lva-sample/appsetting.json**: Used by Visual Studio Code for running the sample code.

 You'll need the files for these steps.